 Many people associate scoliosis (an abnormal curve in the spine) with children, but adults can also develop the condition.
-It is important to understand this because this condition in children and in adults requires differing management.
+It is important to understand this because the condition in children and in adults requires different management.
 For example, if you were diagnosed as a child, there’s a good chance you had to wear a plastic brace to correct the curvature of the spine.

 What is Scoliosis?

 When diagnosed later in life, scoliosis is considered an adult deformity with a curvature of the spine that makes either a C or S shape.
-Depending on the person and how old they are, scoliosis may be painless.
+Depending on the person and their age, scoliosis may be painless and virtually symptom-free (other than the physical aspect).
 However, others experience a wide range of symptoms, including:

 - Reduced range of motion